SeunAkindele/task-tracker/README.md

 Task Tracker

 # Purpose of project
-- The project is a web application which allows users to track and manage their tasks
+- This project is a web application which allows users to track and manage their tasks
 - Task Tracker helps users to add, update, and delete tasks, and toggle reminders for their tasks
 - It will help users to track and complete their tasks successfully without having to worry about ommiting or forgeting an important task

+# Tools
+- react.js

 # Installation
 - To install the application run git clone https://github.com/SeunAkindele/task-tracker.git in your terminal